ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 descendant-wild-appender    = (descendant-wild /
                                descendant-wild-shorthand)
 descendant-wild             = ".." index-wild-appender
 descendant-wild-shorthand   = ".." wildcard

 descendant-child-appender   = (descendant-child /
                                descendant-name-shorthand)
 descendant-child            = ".." child-appender
 descendant-name-shorthand   = ".." dot-member-name
 ~~~~

 `descendant-wild` and `descendant-wild-shorthand` may be used interchangeably.

 `descendant-name-shorthand` is a shorthand notation for the occasion when a
-descendant child appender is used with a single name __PICKER__ where the name
+descendant child appender is used with a single name selector where the name
 can be used in its shorthand notation.
-The shorthand is not valid for child appenders containing more than one __PICKER__
+The shorthand is not valid for child appenders containing more than one selector
-other __PICKER__ types, or name __PICKERS__ that cannot themselves be represented
+other selector types, or name selectors that cannot themselves be represented
 in shorthand.

 Note that `..` on its own is not a valid appender.